UC-MACSS/persp-analysis/students/cao_xinyu/Assignment1_XinyuCao.md

 ## Potential Problems Rising from Big Data
 1) Non - representative:
    The first problem we might face is that the website of linkedin or indeed are not representative of U.S labor market.
 We might need to merge multiple website's data to construct a representative job market sample.
+Besides, some companies are larger might have more channel to put advertisment, therefore more likely to remian digital trace.
+The sectors and industries might also be an important factor, since some sector might be more traditioanl thus less internet coverage.
+Some are more innovative, therfore more internet coverage.
 2) Drift:
    The second problem is that the website of job posting might suffer from drift of population.
 For example, there might be more and more company that uses online job marketing, therefore the holistic index we expolit might subject to change.
 But this drift might also turns to a good thing for measure the whole labor market.
 Because this increasing internetlize of job posting might remedies part of our concerns for the non representative issues.
 3) Dirty: